Motorcycle Safety Tips & Statistics

 Motorcycle riding has become more popular in recent years, appealing to a new group of enthusiasts consisting of older and more affluent riders.
 A 2019 report by the Insurance Institute for Highway Safety (IIHS) stated that the number of on-road motorcycles registered in the U.S. has been steadily increasing, doubling from 4.2 million in 2002 to 8.3 million by 2018.

 But for those not taking the appropriate safety precautions, motorcycle riding can be extremely dangerous and sometimes fatal.

 Taking a motorcycle safety course helps riders understand street safety and potentially avoid collisions for those riders.
 Safety Center in Sacramento offers a motorcycle training course (MTC) and Intermediate Riding Clinic to instruct riders on street safety at a reasonable cost.

 Wearing the right apparel can be the difference between life and death.
 Ride Apart provides many safety gear options, such as helmets, gloves, pants and even boots to protect every inch of your body.
 California law requires all riders and passengers to wear a helmet when riding.

 The most common motorcycle accident occurs when a car turns left in front of the rider.
-This is typically because the car fails to see the rider or judges their speed incorrectly, thereby turning in front of the motorcycle rider at an intersection.
+This is typically because the car fails to see the rider or judges his or her speed incorrectly, thereby turning in front of the motorcycle rider at an intersection.
 The motorcycle rider can look out for signs, such as a car at an intersection waiting to turn or a gap in traffic near an intersection, driveway or parking lot.
 In these cases, it’s up to the motorcycle drive to slow down, prepare to brake and be prepared for evasive action.

 Stopping a motorcycle is more complicated than stopping a car.
 Motorcycles have separate brakes for the front and rear wheels, and braking hard can lock the wheels and cause the bike to overturn, which obviously can lead to extensive injury.
 Not braking hard enough can put the rider into harm’s way, such as in the path of an oncoming vehicle.